eugenwintersberger/pni-libraries.libpniio/_sources/users_guide/nexus_introduction.rst.txt

 * *HDF4* -- for historical reasons, should not be used for new data
 * *HDF5* -- the current standard storage backend for Nexus files.

-One of the aims of *libpniio* is to provide an abstraction layer between the user and the storage backend.
-As *libpniio* currently supports only HDF5 this is rather artificial.
-However, *libpniio* provides the architecture to include other file formats to be used with NeXus too.
+One of the aims of *libpninexus* is to provide an abstraction layer between the user and the storage backend.
+As *libpninexus* currently supports only HDF5 this is rather artificial.
+However, *libpninexus* provides the architecture to include other file formats to be used with NeXus too.
 There has been a lot of confusion what physical file format NeXus files are.
 Many users think that NeXus has its own physical file format.
 This is in fact